3-day Nature Inspired Road Trip Itinerary

 Lunch time

-Enjoy a delicious lunch in Samford, stop by Canter & Colt and tuck into a 100% organic, wholesome and fresh meal, celebrate local produce at Little Tree Bake & Brew House, known for their house-made pastries and pies.
+Enjoy a delicious lunch in Samford, stop by Canter & Colt and tuck into a 100% organic, wholesome and fresh meal, and celebrate local produce at Little Tree Bake & Brew House, known for their house-made pastries and pies.

 #3